Buying The House You Rent

 Shared ownership has helped many people, who may have otherwise struggled, to get on the property ladder.
 However, it hasn’t extended to those in social housing who may have never had the opportunity of buying the house they rent … until now.

-A new scheme from the Department for Levelling Up, Housing and Communities allows social tenants to buy a share in their home.
+A scheme from the Ministry of Housing, Communities and Local Government allows some social tenants to buy a share in their home.
 But what is the scheme, and how does it work?
 This guide explains all.

-Established in 2021, The Department for Levelling Up, Housing and Communities sits within the government.
-The department is responsible for addressing regional economic imbalances, promoting economic growth, improving access to housing and supporting communities.
+This government department is responsible for addressing regional economic imbalances, promoting economic growth, improving access to housing and supporting communities.

-Its predecessor was the Ministry of Housing, Communities and Local Government.
 The main focus of this department is on reducing inequality and ensuring that everyone across the country can access the same opportunities.
 Within that remit is housing, with the department hoping to reform many sectors, including renting.

 How does the new scheme work?